maryannxy/sdk-android/README.md

 }
 ```

-An interface for listeners to use with the XYDevice class.
+An interface for Listener to use with the XYDevice class.

 ### XYSmartScan